Hurricane Erin stirs up strong winds and floods part of a NC highway as it slowly moves out to sea

 Huge waves forecast to cause coastal flooding

-A combination of fierce winds and huge waves estimated at about 20 feet (6.1 meters) could cause coastal flooding in many beachfront communities, North Carolina officials warned.
-Waves were estimated as high as 18 feet (5.5 meters) Thursday morning, according to local weather reports.
+Coastal flooding and erosion was a big worry in many beachfront communities.
+In North Carolina, waves were estimated as high as 18 feet (5.5 meters) Thursday morning, according to local weather reports.

-Dozens of beach homes already worn down from chronic erosion and protective dunes could be at risk, said David Hallac, superintendent of the Cape Hatteras National Seashore.
+Dozens of beach homes already worn down from chronic erosion and protective dunes were at risk, said David Hallac, superintendent of the Cape Hatteras National Seashore.

-Most residents decided to stay despite evacuations ordered on Hatteras and Ocracoke Islands.
+Most residents decided to stay despite evacuations ordered on Hatteras and Ocracoke Islands, which are increasingly vulnerable to storm surges.

 “We probably wouldn’t stay if it was coming directly at us,” said Rob Temple, who operates sailboat cruises on Ocracoke.